oantby/torrent_sync/README.md

 without the need to build a new torrent file that requires re-validating every file in the directory.

+`transmission_maintenance.py` is not intended to be part of the final product, but serves its purpose well in the meantime: it requires `config.py`, specifying a dict named `config`, as laid out in the example file.
+When run, it will retrieve the specified URL listing torrents, retrieve all torrents currently running in `transmission-daemon` (from JSON RPC), and make the necessary adjustments to make the latter match the former.
+Note: it *will* delete any files that are now-untracked.

+`transmission_maintenance` allows you to specify a certificate authority (path) used to verify server data, as well as a client cert used by the application to verify itself to the server.
+In a future iteration, these certificates may extend to being used for verifying the torrent clients between the tracker and/or each other.

 ## Future things that may appear here

 I kind of like the idea of a trust relationship between the client and peer,